RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: Experiments

 To independently evaluate the person-search capabilities of both the baseline methods and our approach, we designed three factory scenarios (\textit{Room1}, \textit{Room2}, and \textit{Room3}) focusing on topographic occlusion challenges, including regular paths and U-turns.
 As shown in Table~\ref{tab:RoomResults}, our method achieved the highest SR and SPL in all rooms: 100\% SR and 96.1\% SPL in \textit{Room1}, 100\% SR and 97.1\% SPL in \textit{Room2}, and 100\% SR and 96.2\% SPL in \textit{Room3}.
 These results outperform the second-best methods by up to +35\% in SR and +35.4\% in SPL, demonstrating that our approach is more effective in re-identifying targets and enables robots to follow near-optimal paths, reducing unnecessary movements and search time.

 Among the baselines, ``GTPL + Greedy-NBV'' performed well in \textit{Room1} with 94\% SR and 84.6\% SPL by accurately predicting target locations in simpler environments. ``GTLL + Greedy-NBV'' achieved 94\% SR and 80.5\% SPL in \textit{Room2} since the lost target is usually within the room, allowing the greedy search to effectively locate the person.
-However, in \textit{Room3}, limited historical information led ``GTPL + Greedy-NBV'' to predict trajectories toward the corridor, resulting in a greedy search away from the target room and achieving only 42\% SR and 40.2\% SPL.
-Similarly, ``GTLL + Greedy-NBV'' reached low performance with 65\% SR and 57.9\% SPL.
+However, in \textit{Room3}, limited historical information led ``GTPL + Greedy-NBV'' to predict trajectories toward the corridor, misguiding the robot towards irrelevant exploration frontiers; consequently, it results in a greedy search away from the target room and achieves only 42\% SR and 40.2\% SPL.
+In addition, ``GTLL + Greedy-NBV'' reached low performance with 65\% SR and 57.9\% SPL in \textit{Room1} since it solely relies on the target's last known position without effective predictive capabilities.

 In contrast, our method transforms predicted trajectories into probabilistic representations and uses a belief-guided search field that dynamically updates the estimated location by incorporating new environmental data and the target's past motion cues.
 This approach allows efficient searching and locating of the person, achieving 100\% SR and 96.2\% SPL in \textit{Room3}, significantly outperforming the baseline methods.